Center-for-Integrated-Cognition/ai2thor/README_FORK.md

 See also the original readme [here](./README.md).

-In addition to having the project dependencies installed, also `pip install invoke`.
+In addition to having the project dependencies installed, also `pip install invoke wheel`.

 Update the `url` property for the case where `cic_fork=True` in build.py.
 You'll need to choose a new tag name for the release.